KnockOutEZ/KnockOutEZ/README.md

 ###

 # 💫 About Me:
-🔭 I’m currently working on my side project (Nexentra)<br>👯 I’m looking to collaborate on Golang projects<br>🌱 I’m currently learning Golang, Backend, Databases and Cloud.<br>⚡ Fun fact Honey never spoils; it can last for thousands of years and still be edible.
+🔭 I’m currently working on my side project (Nexentra)<br>👯 I’m looking to collaborate on Golang projects<br>🌱 I’m currently learning Golang, Backend, Databases and Cloud.<br>⚡ Fun fact Honey never spoils; it can last for thousands of years and still be edible.<br> 💬 You can reach me at [ktowhid20@gmail.com](ktowhid20@gmail.com)

 <br clear="both">